yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

-## NOTE: This code has not been updated in ~3 years.
+## NOTE: This code has not been updated in ~3 years, and although it may still work, I can't say that is efficient.
 This was a fun little project I made when learning to develop, and I have no plans to update it in the future.
 If you'd like to take ownership over this repository and clean it up, please shoot me an email.

 # Python Twitter Bot